ThiagoSiqueiraa/ThiagoSiqueiraa/README.md

 ### Hi there 👋

-I'm a full stack dev with a 2 year of experience, lover of programming and technology.
+I'm a full stack dev with a 2 years of experience, lover of programming and technology.

 My actual stack is Javascript, Node.js.
 I like to work with relational databases  (MySQL, Postgres) and NoSQL (MongoDB).